BlinkID/blinkid-verify-android/README.md

 | armeabi-v7a | xx MB | xx MB |
 | arm64-v8a | xx MB | xx MB |

-SDK size is calculated as application size increase when _BlinkID Verify_ SDK is added, with all its dependencies included.
+SDK size is calculated as application size increases when _BlinkID Verify_ SDK is added, with all its dependencies included.

 ### <a name="sdk-size-with-bundled-resources"></a> BlinkID Verify SDK size with bundled resources